kitajchuk/clutch/README.md

 * You can now create your `Site` document and apply its settings
 * You can create `Page` documents and add them to the `Site` navigation as needed

+These are some helpful links for working with the Prismic platform.

 * [Developers Manual](https://prismic.io/docs/old/documentation/developers-manual)
 * [API Documentation](https://prismic.io/docs/old/documentation/api-documentation)
 * [Previews docs](https://prismic.io/docs/in-website-preview#?lang=javascript)